Che cos’è l’AI Act? (Italian/English)

 It should be noted that the European GDPR law provides for the presence of a Supervisory Authority in each Country that can also provide more stringent rules (in Italy it is the “Garante Privacy”).

-In the specific case of Italy, it is important to note that the Council of Ministers no. 78 of 23 April 2024 gave the green light to the bill “Provisions and delegation to the Government on Artificial Intelligence” – Senate Act no. 1146 – with specific provisions relating to the use of artificial intelligence in the healthcare and disability sectors, guaranteeing “persons with disabilities full access to artificial intelligence systems and their functionalities or extensions, on an equal basis and without any form of discrimination and prejudice, in accordance with the provisions of the United Nations Convention on the Rights of Persons with Disabilities, made in New York on 13 December 2006, ratified and implemented in Italy pursuant to Law no. 18 of 3 March 2009” (Article 3, paragraph 6).
-Although the Garante Privacy expressed a positive opinion on the DDL, they proposed to include, among other things, a provision that guarantees coordination with the “Regolamento sullo Spazio europeo dei dati sanitari”( rule on European healthcare data), approved on 24 April 2024.
+In the specific case of Italy, Law no. 132 of 23 September 2025, which came into force on 10 October "Disposizioni e deleghe al Governo in materia di intelligenza artificiale", introduces specific provisions relating to the use of artificial intelligence in the healthcare and disability sectors, guaranteeing “persons with disabilities full access to artificial intelligence systems and their functionalities or extensions, on an equal basis and without any form of discrimination and prejudice, in accordance with the provisions of the United Nations Convention on the Rights of Persons with Disabilities, made in New York on 13 December 2006, ratified and implemented in Italy pursuant to Law no. 18 of 3 March 2009” (Article 3, paragraph 7).
+The Italian Data Protection Authority (Garante Privacy) expressed a favorable opinion, but requested that the necessary coordination be established with the Regulation on the European Health Data Area, which entered into force on March 26, 2025.
+Furthermore, at the international level, it should be noted that in October 2024, the Italian Data Protection Authority, together with the data protection authorities of the G7 countries, approved a joint statement on AI and children, underscoring the need for greater protections for children when using AI-based systems.

 5. What are the implementation times of the AI Act?